Cake recall impacts Walmart stores nationwide

-The Food and Drug Administration (FDA) said in a press release that David’s Cookies is recalling more than 950 units of its 7 oz.
+The Food and Drug Administration (FDA) says that David’s Cookies is recalling more than 950 units of its 7 oz.
 “Marketside Chocolate Chip Explosion Cake” with the lot number BS23212.
 This product was sold in Walmart stores across the country.

+The recall was issued after 960 units of “Marketside Chocolate Peanut Butter Chocolate Cake” were mislabeled as “Marketside Chocolate Chip Explosion Cake,” according to the FDA.

 No illnesses or injuries have been reported to the FDA yet in connection to the recalled product.
 If you have a peanut allergy and consume the recalled product, you are advised to contact a physician immediately.